Stavily/.github/profile/README.md

   ヾ(⌐■_■)ノ♪
 </p>

-## Why Choose Stavily?
+## Main Reason for Stavily?

 Running infrastructure shouldn’t feel like an endless cycle of firefighting.
 Stavily is an **event-driven automation platform** created to keep systems steady, secure, and cost-aware—without relying on engineers to push every button.

 Think of it as a co-pilot for your operations:

+* It integrates with everything thanks to the plugin-based execution system
-* It notices problems the second they appear
+* Notices problems the second they appear
 * Applies the correct fix immediately
 * Shares clear reports so your team is always in the loop
+* Anyone can develop any kind of plugin

 Instead of drowning in repetitive tasks, teams can finally redirect energy toward building, scaling, and innovating.